Regr4tor/Regr4tor/README.md

 ‿‿ For Pony town:
 - Dnc / do not copy my ponies please !
 - Int / interact except if dni is in my name !
-- Cxh / cuddles and hugs , cxh freely !
+- Cxh / cuddles and hiding , cxh freely !

   __ Stuff about me !!